Milieuz/project-week2-buildsomething/readme.md

 # Weather App, API Fetching

 ## Brief Description:
 - This is a simple website that fetches data from an API based on the zipcode supplied by the user.
-The website will then return the (1) location, (2) Temp in F and C, (3) the curernt 'condition'.
+The website will then return the (1) location, (2) Temp in F and C, (3) the current 'condition'.

 ## Why I Chose This Project:
-- I wanted to refamiliarize myself with a simple webiste that utilizes all parts of a modern website (HTML, CSS, and JS).
+- I wanted to refamiliarize myself with a simple website that utilizes all parts of a modern website (HTML, CSS, and JS).

 ## Upgrades/Future Changes
 - This API will fetch quite a bit of information, only some of which is rendered here.
 Further possibilites of data include: 14 day forecast, historical weather, time zone, air quality, wind, etc.